 With Foxconn at the helm, Google will have exclusive control of all aspects of the phone, not just the software.
 After Google spent $1.1 billion to acqui-hire HTC employees who previously worked on the Pixel, we expect Google to be much more hands-on with the next device.
 Now, its looks like this will be a true Google phone for the first time.

 While most Android devices aren't even running Android 8.0, we expect the Pixel 3 to be among the first to run Android P. Google hasn't unveiled a specific 9.0 release date for any phones, but it would make sense that its own devices would get it first, as evidenced by only Pixel devices having access to the Android P preview.

 - Don't Miss: 21 Cool New Features & Changes in Android P

-The Pixel 2 currently houses the Snapdragon 835, which, while powerful, is already outclassed by the 845 found in the Galaxy S9 and Sony Xperia XZ2.
+The Pixel 2 currently uses the Snapdragon 835, which, while powerful, is already outclassed by the 845 found in the Galaxy S9, Sony Xperia XZ2, and every other non-Huawei Android device coming out this year.
 It only makes sense, then, for the Pixel 3 to come packed with the latest and greatest from Qualcomm.

 According to Droid Life, Google could be making as many as three Pixel devices this year, carrying the codenames "crosshatch," "albacore," and "blueline."
 Two of these devices are expected to be premium devices, which could mirror 2017's Pixel 2 and Pixel 2 XL.